bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-50-entrepreneurship-path.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 3</span></h3>
-<p>The ultimate life rejects the false belief that entrepreneurial success is determined by gender, race, or background.
+<p>Joa rejects the false belief that entrepreneurial success is determined by gender, race, or background.
 Business skills can be learned by anyone with dedication and access to resources.</p>
 </div>

 <div class="verse">